Innovative Method for Affordable Generation IN ocean Energy

 Such activities will be carried out by an international consortium with multi-disciplinary skills in marine energy, led by a leading-manufacturing company as UMBRAGROUP spa.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 764066.
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 764066.